sudo-sidd/Student-FaceVault/README.md

-# Face Recognition Gallery Manager
+## **Student-FaceVault**

 ## Overview

-Face Recognition Gallery Manager is a web application for creating and managing face recognition galleries, primarily designed for educational institutions to organize student face data by batch/year and department.
+**Student-FaceVault** is a web application for creating and managing face recognition galleries, primarily designed for educational institutions to organize student face data by batch/year and department.
 The system processes videos to extract faces, builds recognition galleries, and provides a user-friendly interface for face recognition.

 ## Features